Study to Assess Safety and Efficacy of Engensis in Painful Diabetic Peripheral Neuropathy (REGAiN-1A)

 1. Male or female participants age ≥ 18 years at time of completion of the informed consent process

-4. Documented diagnosis of bilateral painful DPN in both lower extremities at least 6 months prior to Screening
+4. Documented diagnosis of bilateral painful diabetic peripheral neuropathy in both lower extremities at least 6 months prior to Screening

-5. An Average Daily Pain Score ≥ 4 (standard deviation ≥ 0.3 and ≤ 1.5) that is completed during the 7 days prior to randomization (Day 0)
+5. An Average Daily Pain Score ≥ 4 (standard deviation ≥ 0.3 and ≤ 1.5) that was completed during the 7 days prior to randomization (Day 0)

-6. The physical examination component of the Michigan Neuropathy Screening Instrument (MNSI) score of ≥ 2.5
+6. The physical examination component of the Michigan Neuropathy Screening Instrument score of ≥ 2.5

-7. If on medication for painful DPN (other than gabapentin or pregabalin), must be on a stable dose defined as < 50% change in total dose over 3 months prior to completion of informed consent process
+7. If on medication for painful diabetic peripheral neuropathy (other than gabapentin or pregabalin), must have been on a stable dose defined as < 50% change in total dose over 3 months prior to completion of informed consent

-8. Male participants and their female partners must agree to use double-barrier contraception during the study or provide proof of postmenopausal state (minimum 1 year) or surgical sterility
+8. Male participants and their female partners had to agree to use double-barrier contraception during the study or provide proof of postmenopausal state (minimum 1 year) or surgical sterility

-9. Male participants must not donate sperm during the study
+9. Male participants were not to donate sperm during the study

-10. Female participants must be nonpregnant, nonlactating, and either postmenopausal for at least 1 year, or surgically sterile for at least 3 months, or agree to use double barrier contraception from 28 days prior to randomization and/or their last confirmed menstrual period prior to study randomization (whichever is longer) until the end of the study
+10. Female participants had to be nonpregnant, nonlactating, and either postmenopausal for at least 1 year, or surgically sterile for at least 3 months, or agreed to use double-barrier contraception from 28 days prior to randomization and/or their last confirmed menstrual period prior to study randomization (whichever is longer) until the end of the study

 11. Capable and willing to comply with the requirements and restrictions of the protocol and informed consent form

-12. Able to complete all screening activities within 45 days of signing the informed consent form
+12. Able to complete all screening activities within 52 days of signing the informed consent form.

 Exclusion Criteria

-1. Other sources of pain that would prevent accurate assessment of DPN pain (e.g., thoracic and/or lumbar root proximal neuropathy, mononeuritis multiplex)
+1. Other sources of pain that prevented accurate assessment of diabetic peripheral neuropathy pain (e.g., thoracic and/or lumbar root proximal neuropathy, mononeuritis multiplex)

 2. Peripheral neuropathy caused by a condition other than diabetes: e.g., anatomic (sciatic nerve compression), systemic (monoclonal gammopathy), metabolic (thyroid disease), and toxic (alcohol use) neuropathies

-3. Has taken gabapentin or pregabalin during 30 days before completion of informed consent process or will take at any time during the study
+3. Had taken gabapentin or pregabalin during 30 days before completion of informed consent process or was going to take at any time during the study

-4. Progressive or degenerative neurological disorder, such as amyotrophic lateral sclerosis (ALS), Alzheimer's disease, Parkinson's disease, vascular dementia, multiple sclerosis, or other neurological disorders determined by the Investigator to preclude participation
+4. Progressive or degenerative neurological disorder, such as amyotrophic lateral sclerosis, Alzheimer's disease, Parkinson's disease, vascular dementia, multiple sclerosis, or other neurological disorders determined by the Investigator to preclude participation

-5. Symptomatic peripheral artery disease (PAD) or PAD requiring revascularization and/or that may interfere with the conduct of the study
+5. Symptomatic peripheral artery disease or peripheral artery disease requiring revascularization and/or that may interfere with the conduct of the study

-6. Vasculitis, such as from Buerger's or other disease
+6. Vasculitis, such as from Buerger's or other diseases

 8. Hyperlipidemia or dyslipidemia not being treated with an optimal treatment regimen that follows the Standards of Care for hyperlipidemic/dyslipidemic patients with DM